ProtonMail/proton-bridge/unreleased.md

 ### Fixed
 * GODT-946 Fix flaky tests notifying changes.
 * GODT-979 Fix panic when trying to parse a multipart/alternative section that has no child sections.
+### Changed
+* GODT-389 Prefer `From` header instead of `MAIL FROM` address.
+* GODT-898 Only set ContentID for inline attachments.
+* GODT-773 Replace `INTERNALDATE` older than birthday of RFC822 by birthday of RFC822 to not crash Apple Mail.
+* GODT-927 Avoid to call API with empty label name.
+* GODT-732 Fix usage of fontawesome
+* GODT-915 Bump go-imap dependency and remove go-imap-specialuse dependency.
+* GODT-831 Cancel request of uploading attachment if reading/writing it fails.